swetamishra123/Testimonial-slider-react/README.md

 Contributions are welcome!
 If you'd like to contribute to this project.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the 'MIT License'.